andrewwinters89/NPJphase/README.md

 input_dataset: <INSERT_INPUT_FILE_NAME>

 A default input dataset with monthly resolution is provided from ERA5 in the "input_files" folder as part of the module for testing purposes, and will work with the default settings that installed when the module is registered.

+## Running The Module
+Activate a python environment with the cmec-driver installed.
+If an output directory does not already exist, create one.
+Use the "model_directory" that contains the input data that you'd like to evaluate.

+`cmec-driver run model_directory/ output/ NPJphase`

+Navigate into the "output" folder to view the results.
+The module will produce 4 different plots.
+Two of the plots are provided as reference and show the climatological zonal wind during the cool season and the corresponding EOF patterns for the configuration you've chosen.
+The other two plots show the percent frequency of each NPJ regime as well as a scatterplot of where the NPJ projected onto an NPJ phase diagram for each timestep within the input dataset.
+A text file is also produced with the principal component couplet for each timestep as well as the NPJ regime classification.